huggingface/diffusers/examples/textual_inversion/README.md

 ```

 This will be our training data.
-Now we can launch the training using
+Now we can launch the training using:

 **___Note: Change the `resolution` to 768 if you are using the [stable-diffusion-2](https://huggingface.co/stabilityai/stable-diffusion-2) 768x768 model.___**